heioli/deep_reinforcement_nanodegree_project_3_collab_and_comp/README.md

 # Project 3: Collaboration and Competition

+This project is the solution to Project 3 of the Udacity Deep Reinforcement Learning Nanodegree.

 ### Introduction

-For this project, you will work with the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment.
+In this project, the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment is used.

 ![Trained Agent][image1]